WebAssembly/component-model/design/high-level/Goals.md

 ## Non-goals

 1. Don't attempt to solve 100% of WebAssembly embedding scenarios.
-   * Some scenarios will require features in conflict with the above-mentioned goal.
+   * Some scenarios will require features in conflict with the above-mentioned goals.
    * With the layered approach to specification, unsupported embedding scenarios can be solved via alternative layered specifications or by directly embedding the existing WebAssembly core specification.